alvaroagr/awp-bootstrap/README.md

 # awp-bootstrap
-Practice in using Bootstrap to:add components to an existing theme, as w
+Practice in using Bootstrap to: 1) Add components to an existing theme, 2) Modify the theme via CSS.
+Made for 2020-1's Advanced Web Programming class at Icesi.